krishnavemuri/fossprofile2020/README.md

-# Welcome to Krishna Vemuri's Github page!
+# Welcome to my personal Github page!

 ## A bit about me:
 - Trained as a clinician in India, practiced for a bit following graduation from medical school, mostly as a general physician.